 Why mark HMD?

-Holocaust Memorial Day (HMD) takes place on 27 January each year and is a time to remember the 6 million Jews murdered during the Holocaust, and millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government.
-We also mark the genocide in Darfur.
+The Holocaust Memorial Day Trust encourages remembrance in a world scarred by prejudice and systematic, targeted persecution.
+We promote and support Holocaust Memorial Day - the international day on 27 January.
+The Holocaust is central to Holocaust Memorial Day and we remember the 6 million Jews murdered during the Holocaust.
+We also commemorate the millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government, and the genocide in Darfur.

 You can find out more about the Holocaust, Nazi persecution of other groups, more recent genocides recognised by the UK government, and the genocide in Darfur here.